dzch/twemproxy/notes/redis.md

 ## Note

 - redis commands are not case sensitive
-- only vectored commands 'MGET key [key ...]', 'MSET key value [key value ...]', 'DEL key [key ...]' needs to be fragmented
+- only vectored commands 'MGET key [key ...]' and 'DEL key [key ...]' needs to be fragmented

 ## Performance